nand-nor/plant-minder/README.md

 Esp32 microcontrollers are used to control sensors and report data to the RPI via Thread, a wireless mesh protocol that runs on top of 802.15.4.
 Only 15.4 capable esp32 dev boards can be used; currently only esp32-c6 and esp32-h2 dev boards have an 802.15.4 native radio.

 The `pmindp-esp32-thread` crate contains all the code for building & flashing the esp32 dev boards with attached sensors (see photos below for example).
 This code is built on top of / uses libraries from `esp-hal`, and the Thread capability is provided directly via the `openthread` stack, which we can call into from Rust via the `esp-openthread` repo.
-The boards run bare metal (via `esp-hal`) and have code to control the soil sensor as a simple i2c device.
+The boards run bare metal (via `esp-hal`) and have code to control up to 5 i2c sensors of various types relevant to monitoring plant health.

 As mentioned above, Thread provides the transport layer for reporting sensor data to the RPI.
 The code in the `pmindp-esp32-thread` crate programs the boards to program a hardcoded operational dataset to auto-attach to the Thread mesh network as a minimal thread device (MTD).
 It is worth noting that there is no support for NCP or RCP modes in the `esp-openthread` repo currently (these boards dont need it), so no need for dealing with any spinel shennanigans.

-The code currently supports various sensors including a capacitive soil sensor and a resistive sensor for soil moisture, as well as a light sensor.
+More details on steps for building/running, currently supported sensors, and design details [provided here](./pmindp-esp32-thread/README.md).

 ### Broker Layer